 Zurich Insurance has admitted losing the personal account details for more than half a million people more than a year ago.

-51, 000 British customers' details were on the tape, along with hundreds of thousands of details from people in South Africa and Botswana.
+The details of 51,000 British customers were on the tape, along with hundreds of thousands of details from people in South Africa and Botswana.
 They should have received letters warning them of the loss in recent days.

 The data was backed up on tape and was on its way to a South African storage centre when it was lost in August 2008.
 It included account details for 51, 000 British customers, 550, 000 South African customers and about 40, 000 accounts from Botswana.
 The insurer said it had seen no evidence that the information was being used for ID fraud or otherwise exploited.